lambdaclass/concrete/ROADMAP.md

     options, pulled only if version pinning proves insufficient.
 Wire the check into `scripts/tests/check_backend_contracts.sh`: the compiler refuses or warns on an unsupported LLVM version, and the drift corpus re-runs on a bump.
+    - 20a.
+LLVM bitcode emitter — the heavy decoupling rung (pull-gated, deliberately NOT its own phase). *What it is:* emit LLVM **bitcode** (LLVM IR's stable serialized binary format) from a hand-written serializer that never links or calls the churning LLVM C++ API.
+Zig's self-hosted compiler is the reference implementation — it writes bitcode in Zig and hands it to whatever LLVM is present, making it immune to the C++-API breakage that costs most frontends an upgrade tax; Roc reused Zig's bitcode writer wholesale in its 2026 Rust→Zig rewrite.
+Concrete today emits *textual* LLVM IR to `clang` (`Concrete/Backend/EmitLLVM.lean`), which already avoids C++-API linkage but stays coupled to textual-IR *syntax* drift across LLVM versions (the opaque-pointer migration was one such event).
+A bitcode writer would remove that coupling and enable `clang`-free, bit-identical cross-host emission.
+      *Why an item and not a phase, and why deferred:* (1) it is a sub-component of the backend contract that gates nothing downstream; (2) it is *less* proof-relevant than translation validation (#18) — it buys decoupling/reproducibility, not correctness — so elevating it above #18 would invert priorities for a proof-carrying compiler; (3) the cheap version pin (#20) already fixes the moving trusted boundary, and LLVM churn has not been shown intolerable (one migration eaten so far), so a phase-sized commitment now would be speculative scheduling.
+      *Pull-trigger* — promote to scheduled work when EITHER a freestanding / no-`clang` target is pursued (Phase 16), where self-contained emission stops being optional, OR LLVM version churn recurs intolerably despite the #20 pin.
+Same ladder as `BackendIR` (#18): `ValidatedSSA → BackendIR → ValidatedBackendIR → EmitLLVM` today; bitcode / own-backend later.
+Prior art: Zig (hand-written bitcode writer, self-hosted backend), Roc (reused it in the Zig rewrite).
 21. Compiler-writing / verified-self-host language prerequisites (pull-gated research).
 Features a future proof-preserving self-host (CakeML-style, Phase 14) or a compiler-in-Concrete workload would need, surfaced by what makes ML/OCaml and